 Spiritual Health Services

-The Spiritual Health Department at Grace Hospital is a contracted service for the Winnipeg Regional Health Authority.
 As a department, we ensure the spiritual and religious dimensions of health and healing are provided in the context of a holistic, patient-focused model of care.
 In addition to patients, our services are available to family, staff and volunteers.

 Spiritual Health Services include: